 The US driver with the record for the most Grand Prix starts is Eddie Cheever who, like Andretti, is of Italian ancestry.

-A more than capable driver, he never got his hands on machinery that was worthy of his talent.
-Going back to the 1960’s and we have Dan Gurney, a man who the great Jim Clark rated as perhaps his closest rival – fine praise indeed.
+More than a capable driver, he never got his hands on machinery that was worthy of his talent.
+Going back to the 1960s and we have Dan Gurney, a man who the great Jim Clark rated as perhaps his closest rival – fine praise indeed.
 Gurney was indeed one of the finest of his era, but again was a man who never had a consistent shot at the title.
 Unlike Cheever, he did win races.